vstehle/build-scripts/docs/iotgateimx8_uefi_secure_boot_fedora_iot.md

 And put extra_ca_01.crt with gen_keys_fedora_iot.sh.
 Run gen_keys_fedora_iot.sh and it will include that crt into db key so that we can verify the signed efi.

+## Go back to setup mode

+Go back to setup mode means we need to remove the PK.
+It can be done by setting noPK.auth (empty esl signed by PK private key) to PK variable.
+However, noPK.auth must be signed with the same PK private key.
+If you lost the private key, this method is not working.
+Then you need to temporarily turn on CFG_RPMB_RESET_FAT of OpTEE to clear the entire rpmb.